Pratyahara: Withdrawal of senses or Indriya Pratyahara

 One of the most common practices for withdrawal of the senses is bringing the attention inwards towards the breath, observing it without trying to control it, as connection with the external senses and stimuli are all gradually severed.
 Another method is to concentrate on the point between the eyebrows, the Ajna chakra or third eye.
 Another common technique is to first reduce physical stimuli, then concentrate on one sense, such as hearing.
 The mind has a natural tendency to roam between the sensory inputs.
 In this situation, as there are no longer any other significant sensory inputs, when the mind gets tired of hearing, it is forced to turn inward.
 Pratyahara may make use of a meditation seat, such as Padmasana (lotus position), combined with Pranayama breath-control, Kumbhaka, and progressively more subtle internal objects of focus as the practitioner becomes more advanced.
 At the start, the objects are "gross", directly available to sense perception, such as the points of focus (drishti) used to accompany yoga asana practice, including the space between the eyebrows, the tip of the nose, or the navel.
 More subtle objects may then be selected, such as the chakras, together with their attributes including position, colour, and number of petals.

 Withdrawal of Prana or Prana Pratyahara

 Control of our senses requires mastery over the flow of prana, as that is what drives the senses.
-To stop the scattering of valuable vital energy of the body or prana, we need to seek control over its flow, and harmonize it.
+To stop the scattering of valuable vital energy of the body or prana, we need to seek control over its flow, and harmonise it.
 This is done through various practices including bringing the entire focus to a single point in the body.